2017 Australian aeroplane bomb plot: Sentences

 On 17 December 2019, Khaled Khayat was sentenced by Justice Christine Adamson to 40 years in prison (non-parole period of 30 years).
 Mahmoud Khayat was sentenced to 36 years (non-parole period of 27 years).

-Amer Khayat was the third brother who was to, unknowingly, carry the bomb onto the plane.
+Amer Khayat was the third brother, who was unknowingly to carry the bomb onto the plane.
 Amer was arrested overseas and spent two and a half years in a Beirut prison.
-In September 2019 he was cleared of any involvement by a military tribunal.
+In September 2019, he was cleared of any involvement by a military tribunal.
+According to Justice Adamson, his brothers "disapproved of him because he drank, went clubbing, gambled and was gay which they regarded as bringing shame on the family."